 This post is written by Alexandra Kelley Fox.
 You can find her online at alexandra477.com.

-Alison Rose and poster by Igloo Letterpress.
+The first 100 guests of Spring Fling will receive a limited edition Craftin’ Outlaws tote bag by Alison Rose and poster by Igloo Letterpress.
 Plinko will be set up for chances to win prizes from vendors, the proceeds of which will be donated to Project: Zero Ohio.
 Concessions will be available for sale, and representatives from CD102.5 FM, Columbus Alive, and Yelp Columbus will hand out goodies.
-A deejay will spin tunes courtesy of Wholly Craft, and Jessica Miller Photography will provide a photo booth.
+A deejay will spin tunes courtesy of Wild Cat Gift & Party (formerly Wholly Craft), and Jessica Miller Photography will provide a photo booth.
 Parents with young children can rest and recharge at a stroller station.
 Nearby street food hub Dinin’ Hall will have multiple food trucks on hand throughout the day.